-(iii) Use the graph to estimate the smallest number of bands needed to sink the re od. (, Use the graph to estimate the smallest number of bands needed to sink the real number of bands needed are $11.6 \approx 12$ number of bands =[1]

-(c) Explain why it is important to use identical rubber bands.
+(iii) Use the graph to estimate the smallest number of bands needed to sink the rod. number of bands needed are $11.6 \approx 12$ number of bands =[1] Explain why it is important to use identical rubber bands.
 It is important to use identical rubber bands in order to get an accurate (equal) reading.
 Different type of rubber bands may have different mass or volume which could affect the readings.
 [1]